daelee711/ETRI-LIVE_STSVQ/README.md

 	bash download_distorted.sh
 	```

-You can also manually download selected videos by using direct download links for each videos provided in the *ETRI-LIVE_directLink.xlsx* file (in UT BOX).
+You can also manually download selected videos by using direct download links for each videos provided in the *ETRI-LIVE_directLink.xlsx* file (Note: the file is in the UT Box.
+Again, to obtain the link to the UT BOX, please fill [this form](https://docs.google.com/forms/d/e/1FAIpQLScfk9y1XUWINq4EqsDuTXsfO7bJIPOYcfBUIAU19_QY92M-Qg/viewform)).

 ## Subjective Scores